GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_cmdline.rst

 a master dark matching their exposure time.
 We need a list of darks for each set, and for both JH and HK gratings.

+A dark correction is unfortunately necessary for Flamingos 2 data due to strong and bright patterns that can interfere with the reduction if left present in the data.

 ::

     dataselect ../playdata/example1/*.fits --tags DARK --expr='exposure_time==6' -o dark6.lis